Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: Introduction

-The general thermodynamic model of melting of ultrathin lubricant film is built in the offered work.
+The general thermodynamic model of ultrathin lubricant film melting is built in the offered work.
 Kinetic equations are written in as Landau-Khalatnikov ones for basic parameters (section~2).
-In section~3 influence of shear velocity is considered and it is shown that critical value of velocity exists, at which lubricant melts in accordance to the mechanism of the shear melting.
-Influence of temperature is investigated and it is shown that at exceeding its critical value lubricant can melts even at zero applied shear stresses and zero velocity of shear, i.e., the thermodynamic melting takes place (section~4).
-The study of influence of external normal load shows that friction force grows at the increase in pressure (section~5).
-Influence of fluctuations of strain is analyzed which arise up due to errors in the experimental setup (section~6).
-All of the found features coincide with experimental data.
+In section~3 the effect of shear velocity is considered and it is shown that there exists a critical value of velocity, at which lubricant melts in accordance with the mechanism of shear melting.
+The effect of temperature is investigated.
+It is shown that at temperature exceeding its critical value, the lubricant can melt even at the zero applied shear stress and at zero velocity of the shearing, i.e., the thermodynamic melting takes place (section~4).
+The effect of fluctuations of the strain is analyzed which arise due to errors in the experimental setup (section~5).
+All of the found features coincide with the ones for experimental data.